 - In a large bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, and allspice.
 Set aside.

 - In the bowl of a stand mixer or a large bowl with a handheld mixer, cream butter and brown sugar until light and fluffy, about 2-3 minutes.
 Add eggs, one at a time, beating well after each.
-Add molasses and beat until smooth.
+Add orange zest, vanilla, and molasses and beat until smooth.
 Scrape down sides of bowl.

 - Turn mixer down to low and add flour mixture, a little at a time, pulsing to combine, until all the flour mixture is incorporated.